OnMyWayDev/omw_server/README.md

 # OMW_BE

-### BackEnd Repository for OnMyWay application
+## BackEnd Repository for OnMyWay application

-### Tech Stacks
-Nest.js TypeScript
-ESLint Prettier
-Jest Github Actions

 TBU